CSRD Phase-In: What data points are subject to optional delay? (Updated Mar 2026)

 In conclusion

-As you prepare your organization for the implementation of the EU’s sustainability reporting, understanding CSRD phase in’s for specific data points can provide much-needed clarity and minimise the pressures on your business.
+As you prepare your organization for the implementation of the EU's sustainability reporting, understanding CSRD phase-in provisions for specific data points can provide much-needed clarity and minimise the pressures on your business.

 By prioritizing foundational disclosures and utilizing tools that support strategic reporting, your company will not only comply with current requirements but will also lay the groundwork for future sustainability success.